frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 Now we are on the map!
 This specification results in a model with `$Begin` as the start state:

 ![](http://www.plantuml.com/plantuml/png/SoWkIImgAStDuG8oIb8Ld5BJC_CKghbgkQArOXLqTUqW8bmEgNafG5K0)

+To try this out yourself, copy the code above and paste into the left panel of the <a href='http://frame-lang.org' target='_blank'>Framepiler</a> to see various kinds of output Frame notation can be converted into.

 This world still doesn't do anything, but things are shaping up.
 Let's check out our system code now: